mvolkmann/blog/src/zig.md

 </figure>

 {% aTargetBlank "https://ziglang.org", "Zig" %}
-is a free, open source, high performance, systems programming language.
+is a free, open source (under the MIT license), high performance, systems programming language.
 It is a modern alternative to C with similar syntax such as statements terminated with semicolons and conditions in parentheses.